-To continue to weave this narrative together, I thought it was important to share a community poem that together we wrote with the prompt fighting hunger globally.
-To do this despite geographical limitations, we engaged with this poem through the Whova app during a GG online conference.
-Each person commented on the prompt with one line that added to the prompt surrounding hunger, beginning with "Images in my mind..." (see Figure 2).
-I included

-Figures 1 and 2 to be a representation of my participants and to begin the narrative of the LTS participants, what we believe, and what we completed together.
+To continue to weave this narrative together, I thought it was important to share a community poem that we wrote with the prompt of fighting hunger globally, "images in my mind..."
+I wanted to include this in my findings as well because it was another example of how teachers from across geographical limitations, pieced together a story like what I wanted to do with my own findings.
+Each person commented on the prompt with one line that added to the prompt surrounding hunger (see Figure 3).
+I included these figures to be a representation of my participants and to begin the narrative of the LTS participants, what we believe, and what we completed together.